-Estimates vary, but the general consensus is that any score in the high 600s to low 700s is a “good” credit score.
-Scores in the mid-700 range are “very good” and anything above that range is considered excellent.
+Estimates vary, but the general consensus is that any score in the high 600s to low 700s is a good credit score.
+Scores in the mid-700 range are considered very good; anything above that range is considered excellent.
 Scores in the 300-579 range indicate bad credit.

 Limitations of Credit Scoring

-And let’s not forget Warren Buffett who, according to Forbes, has a net worth of $58.5 billion.
-In 2008, Fortune Magazine reported that his credit score was 718 – not much higher than the average FICO score at the time, which was 689.
-So Buffett’s ability to repay a mortgage loan would be seen as “good,” not “excellent,” even though he could purchase about 350,000 homes out-of-pocket.
+Warren Buffett has a net worth of over $67 billion, according to Forbes.
+In 2008, the billionaire’s FICO score was 718, reported MyFICO.com — not much higher than the average FICO score at the time, which was 689.
+So Buffett’s ability to repay a mortgage loan would be seen as good, not excellent — even though he could purchase a few hundred thousand homes without financing.

 Basically, if you have a low credit score, it doesn’t necessarily mean you are incapable of paying a loan responsibly.
 But because a credit score is a key consideration of lenders, a low credit score could hinder your ability to borrow.

-While FICO scores range from 300 to 850, 680 or above should be your goal.
-A majority of borrowers have around or above this number, meaning lenders will favor them over you if you fall below it.
+Although FICO scores range from 300 to 850, a score of 680 or above should be your goal.
+A majority of borrowers have a score around or above this number, meaning lenders might favor them over you if you fall below it.

 How to Improve Your Credit Score